python-mastery/python-mastery.github.io/docs/index.md

     print(f"Hello, {name}!")
 ```

-1. This takes the user's `name` as input.
+1.  :simple-python: This takes the user's `name` as input.